Arc travel time and path choice model estimation subsumed: Experimental Results

-We split the data into a train, validation, and test datasets.
-We report the square root of MSLE (RMSLE), and use NOMAD \citep{nomad} to search the hyper parameter space by maximizing the validation loss as we found it works better than \cite{Bertsimas2019travel}'s recommended hyper parameter.

-For the BDJM method we use the MOSEK solver \citep{mosek} with their proposed termination criterion and a maximum of 30 iterations.
-We use MOSEK as we found it to be faster than Gurobi, CPLEX, and SCS.
+We split the data into three datasets: training, validation, and testing.
+We report the square root of MSLE (RMSLE) and we use NOMAD \citep{nomad} to search the hyperparameter space by optimizing the validation loss.
+In this way we found hyperparameter values with better performance compared to those recommended in \citet{bertsimas2019travel}.
+For the BDJM method, we use the MOSEK solver \citep{mosek} with their proposed termination criterion and a maximum of 30 iterations.
+We compared the performance of MOSEK, Gurobi, CPLEX and SCS and chose MOSEK because it was faster than the others.

 Our method uses the primal stopping criterion to terminate after 50 iterations with less than 0.01 total improvement in objective.
-We employ the online estimator as it constantly outperforms the offline estimator.
-We use 35 samples for NYC and 100 for the synthetic set.
+We employ the online estimator (\ref{eq:onlineestim}) as it constantly outperforms the offline estimator.
+We use 35 samples for NYC and 100 for the synthetic set to estimate $\mathbb{E}_r[f(t;r)]$.

-There are five features in our path choice model.
+There are five features in our recursive logit route choice model.
 The first two relate to arc travel time in minutes: We partition the travel time matrix into two disjoint matrices such that the sum of those two matrices equals the original one, and the elementwise multiplication produces a zero matrix.
-The travel time for secondary streets are stored in the second matrix and the rest in the first.
+The travel times for secondary streets are stored in the second matrix and the rest in the first.
 The third feature indicates red lights, stops, or intersections.
-Lastly, we have one indicator for left turns and one for u-turns.
-We can add left and u-turns by extending the current state with the knowledge of the previous state i.e., arcs become nodes in a projected graph.
-We chose these features such that discretization does not affect path probabilities.
-We fix the value of the $\beta_\text{u-turn}$ to -5.
+Lastly, we have one indicator for left turns and one for U-turns.
+We can add left and U-turns by extending the current state with the knowledge of the previous state, i.e., arcs become nodes in a lifted graph.
+We design the features such that discretization does not affect path probabilities.
+We fix the value of the $\beta_\text{U-turn}$ to -5, similar to \citet{fosgerau2013link}.
+The arc utilities are linear in the parameters.

-Finally we note that all methods are coded in Julia \citep{julia}.
-Details around data processing and generation are given in Appendix~\ref{appendix:data}.
+The methods are coded in Julia \citep{julia}.
+The code is publicly available (we will add the GitHub link after the double-blind review process is over).
+More details about data processing are given in Appendix~\ref{appendix:data}.